Ensuring successful project completion; on time and within budget.

 AMTEC has the ability to design and engineer processing systems to suit most applications.

 AMTEC process engineering and construction expertise has successfully been applied to the Coal, Diamonds, Iron Ore, Metal-From-Slag, Tantalite, Platinum, Gold and Gemstone Industries.
-Our project team has successfully completed SMPP projects in South Africa, Zimbabwe, Mozambique, Namibia and the Democratic Republic of Congo (DRC) and currently, Sierra Leone.
+Our project team has successfully completed CSMPP projects in South Africa, Zimbabwe, Mozambique, Namibia and the Democratic Republic of Congo (DRC) and currently, Sierra Leone.
 Amtec have also undertaken construction projects outside of the African continent including Iran, Russia, India and Italy.
 AMTEC has the capability to manage all construction facets of turnkey projects, including civil, electrical, structural, mechanical, piping and plate work.

 AMTEC utilises a task force approach under the leadership of a Project Manager combined with appropriate control systems and standards.